ReDI-School/intro-java/homeworks/math.md

-# Homework
+# Homework: basic math

-#### Dec2Bin
+## Decimal to binary

-Write a method that prints a given decimal numer in binary form.
+Write a method that prints a given decimal number in binary form.

 ```
 input: 42
 output: 101010
 ```

 Decimal to binary conversion:
 - Calculate `decimal_number / 2` and save the remainder for later
     - The remainder is calculated with `%` (modulo)
 - The result is your new decimal_number
 - Redo until `decimal_number == 0`
 - The reverse of all remainders is the binary number

 Example:

 ```
 decimal_number = 42